keboola/developers-docs/extend/generic-extractor/jobs/index.md

 It is highly recommended to use the relative URL fragments.
 This means that the `baseURL` property of the `api` section **must end** with a slash.

-Use the other two options for handling exceptions in the API extraction (e.g. falling back to an older API version).
+Use the other two options for handling exceptions in the API extraction (for instance, falling back to an older API version).
 Note that using a different domain (or even a base path) may interfere with the authentication --- depending on the specification of the target API.